 - 6 points

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face

 - This unit provides an in-depth study of values and attitudes that promote health.
 It uses the medium of health to explore the techniques and presentation skills necessary for the teaching of health.

-- Typically this unit is assessed in the following ways: (1) presentation and self-evaluation of microteaching sequential development of health education lesson plans and (2) creation and presentation of a role-play activity.
+- Indicative assessments in this unit are as follows: (1) presentation and self-evaluation of 5 minute and 15 minute presentations; (2) health lesson Plans; and (3) presentation of role play.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.